markradomski/basketball-game/README.md

 ## Setup

 Game requires a web server to run (due to CORS issues when loading assets).
-You use either npm or your own.
+You can use either npm or your own.

 ### npm